Uquinix/uqis/meta/service-script-guide.md

 ## Don't write your own start/stop functions

-OpenRC is capable of stopping and starting most daemons based on the information that you give it.
-For a well-behaved daemon that backgrounds itself and writes its own PID file by default, the following OpenRC variables are likely all that you'll need:
+UQIS is capable of stopping and starting most daemons based on the information that you give it.
+For a well-behaved daemon that backgrounds itself and writes its own PID file by default, the following UQIS variables are likely all that you'll need:

   * command
   * command_args
   * pidfile

-Given those three pieces of information, OpenRC will be able to start and stop the daemon on its own.
+Given those three pieces of information, UQIS will be able to start and stop the daemon on its own.
 The following is taken from an [OpenNTPD](http://www.openntpd.org/) service script: